Twix53791/openwith-fzf/README.md

 passed as arguments, without opening the menu.
 So it can be use in combinaison with other scripts:
   - `$(openwith -d test.sh) test.sh` will open test.sh with the default application you defined, nano, vim, emacs...
   - `openrule d $(openwith -d toto.pdf) toto.pdf` will open toto.pdf according to the rules defined in openrule, with the default application given by openwith.
  With the -d flag, if several files are passed as arguments and they are not of the same type, openwith output as first argument '1', you can use this behavior in your scripts...
+In fact, openrule has a build-in options : `openrule O toto.pdf` is equivalent of the former command.
   - `openwith -d toto.pdf tata.jpg tutu.jpg` will output: 1 zathura nomacs nomacs
  It can take directories as arguments.
 It will not open them, but this can be useful for example with [dragon](https://github.com/mwh/dragon), which can drag and drop directories.